 If CBT treatment is able to help depressed patients keep from relapsing for more than a year, imagine what it could do for people before they become depressed.
 It could very well prevent depression from happening or, give people the insight to know that something bad is happening - or about to happen - in time for them to seek more aggressive treatments.

 This is something that needs to be done.
 People are succumbing to depression every day.
 People are dying every day!
-Suicide is responsible for the deaths of 129 people in the US each and every day.
+Suicide, as was stated above, is responsible for the deaths of 129 people in the US each and every day.

-This from the WHO (World Health Organization) has embraced the concept of prevention as being an effective tool in the fight against depression.
+Even the WHO (World Health Organization) has embraced the concept of prevention as being an effective tool in the fight against depression.
 “Prevention programs have been shown to reduce depression.
 Effective community approaches to prevent depression include school-based programs to enhance a pattern of positive thinking in children and adolescents.
 Interventions for parents of children with behavioral problems may reduce parental depressive symptoms and improve outcomes for their children.
 Exercise programs for the elderly can also be effective in depression prevention.”

 You’ve seen the scope of the problem.
 You’ve been introduced to a plan that can help to take control of the problem.
-Now the only thing that remains is the question, are you prepared to be part of that solution?
+Now the only thing that remains is the question, how would you feel knowing you could be part of that solution?

 I need your help.
 Simply put, I can’t do this alone.
 I’ve tried for years.
 But the scope of the project is too overwhelming for any one person.’

 Here’s what most people do after visiting this site.
 They choose to be part of the solution.
 Wondering how to help?
 Consider any or all of the following.

 - Spread the word!
 Tell everyone you know on Facebook, Twitter, Instagram, Linkedin, Tinder or other social media platforms.
 Contact everyone on your email contact list.
-You might even talk to people, face to face, in coffee shops, cafes, restaurants or theatre, concert or sporting event lineups.
+You might even talk to people, face to face, in coffee shops, cafes, restaurants or theaters, concerts or sporting event lineups.
 The possibilities are endless.